nhanhoangtrong/marknotes/nodejs/browser-sync.md

 ![browser-sync logo](https://browsersync.io/img/icons/icons.svg)

 >With each web page, device and browser, testing time grows exponentially.
 From live reloads to URL pushing, form replication to click mirroring, [`browser-sync`] cuts out repetitive manual tasks.
 It’s like an extra pair of hands.
-Customise an array of sync settings from the UI or command line to create a personalised test environment.
+Customizing an array of sync settings from the UI or command line to create a personalized test environment.
 Need more control? [`browser-sync`] is easily integrated with your web platform, build tools, and other Node.js projects.

 ## [`browser-sync`] command line